Azure/iot-edge-v1/README.md

 as the end device .

 ### /modules
-This folder contains all of the modules included with the Azure IoT Gateway SDK.
+This folder contains all of the modules included with Azure IoT Edge.
 Each module represents a specific piece of functionality that can be composed into an end to end gateway solution.
 Details on the implementation of each module can be found in each module's devdoc/ folder.